: Engage in highly indulgent self-insertion into story.

 - The author of the TOKYO TRIBE2 manga, Santa Inoue, appears in the anime adaption talking with two other gentlemen who are likely part of the anime staff, discussing manga scripts and whether or not the anime staff should take a hip-hop class or not.
 Apparently, he's so well-recognized in the TT2 universe that two of SARU's members, Kai and Gondo, refer to him as "Sensei".

-- Karakuridouji Ultimo: The character Dunstan looks eerily familiar to a certain comic book artist/legend, who just so happens to be the series' author.
+- Karakuridouji Ultimo: The character Dunstan looks eerily familiar to a certain comic book artist/legend, who just so happens to be the series's author.

 - He later made an appearance in the first episode of Heroman asking "Joey Jones" for his coffee.

-- Tachibana Higuchi of Alice Academy in her volumes appears as a humanoid pig that makes a cameo from time to time.
+- Tachibana Higuchi of Gakuen Alice in her volumes appears as a humanoid pig that makes a cameo from time to time.

 - The author of Kekkaishi, Yellow Tanabe, takes the form of a penguin with a Y-shaped pattern in white on her chest.
 She shows up near the end of every manga volume to talk about how Kekkaishi came to be and the struggles she faced while going making the universe.
 She appears in cameo in the anime from time to time, being seen on such things as a pouch or a packet of tissues.